simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 16: Reindeer Maze

+Sometimes you just get stuck.
+Today was a maze-navigating algorithm, straight forward enough, except that making a turn counts as a move, and is expensive ... meaning you have to be careful about pruning nodes.
+With hindsight, and looking at my final code, it was reasonably straight forward with A*.

+Part 2 just added a level - there are multiple equivalent paths, and by default A* only gets the first.
+A very bright friend really struggled with this - they've been beating me consistently all month - but because I'd spent so much time on part 1, I must have been in the zone.

 ## Day 15: Warehouse Woes

 Lovely.
 Those dang robots again, only this time they are pushing boxes around in a warehouse ...